Last updated

 From gaming to gardening, we're constantly testing the latest and greatest apps that we actually want to use on our own phones.
 Check out our most recent finds in our monthly roundup of the best new apps for iPhone and Android.

-Strands is currently in beta, meaning anyone can access and play it without a NYT Games subscription.
-Though not technically a downloadable app—yet—you can save Strands to your device’s home screen and treat it like one.
-Here’s mine, for example, nestled comfortably in my Games folder on my iPhone like a real app:
+When I first started playing the game, Strands was in beta, meaning anyone could access and play it without a NYT Games subscription.
+Though not technically a downloadable app, you could save Strands to your device’s home screen and treat it like one.
+Here was mine, for example, nestled comfortably in my Games folder on my iPhone like a real app:

 Screenshot of iPhone games folder with Strands logo